codecorsair/o7/README.md

 ## License
 Released under the MIT license.

-Copyright (c) 2020-present James Ryan Brown
+Copyright (c) 2020-present James Brown

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal